Maximum residue levels for pyridaben

 Published by AGRINFO on ; Revised

-EU lowers MRLs for pyridaben
+EU proposes to amend MRLs for pyridaben

 Commission Regulation (EU) 2023/679 of 23 March 2023 amending Annexes II and III to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for pyridaben, pyridate, pyriproxyfen and triclopyr in or on certain products